 People immediately classify exercise as a weight management tool (which it can be), but it should not be overlooked as a stress management tool as well – and a very effective one at that!

-According to the Mayo Clinic, exercise has been shown to decrease stress in a number of ways: from increasing self-confidence, to bumping the feel-good neurotransmitters, known as endorphins.
+According to the Mayo Clinic, exercise has been shown to decrease stress in several ways: from increasing self-confidence to bumping the feel-good neurotransmitters, known as endorphins.

 “Scientists have found that regular participation in aerobic exercise has been shown to decrease overall levels of tension, elevate and stabilize mood, improve sleep, and improve self-esteem.
 Even five minutes of aerobic exercise can stimulate anti-anxiety effects.” – Anxiety and Depression Association of America

 Join a class at a studio, or find a YouTube video at home to follow.
 You can also try any bodyweight workouts.

 What’s important is to just move!
 It could be yoga, running, strength training, or barre, anything to get your endorphins flowing and your mind on something positive.